WQgcx/ATPF/README.md

 # ATPF

-Code for our paper ''Adversarial Transform Particle Filters''.
+Code of our paper ''Adversarial Transform Particle Filters''.